1. The Checkmk Micro Core’s special features

 By contrast, CMC runs host checks — unless otherwise configured — using a procedure called Smart Ping.

-With this a single ping packet is sent per host per minute.
+With this a single ping packet is sent per host per interval.

 This is performed by an auxiliary process named